Xavier Gold Rush and Gold Nuggets: Football

-Xavier University formerly sponsored a varsity football team starting in 1925.
+Xavier University formerly sponsored a varsity football team starting in 1925, and had been referred to as both "The Golden Wave," and "The Yellow Jackets."
+The team was coached by Alfred C. "Zack" Priestley, who was also served as the head coach for the Baseball squad.
+Notably, Xavier's football team put up 536 rushing yards, 15 touchdowns, and 9 extra points on their way to beating Tougaloo University 99-0 in 1953.
 In 1955, Xavier played the Keesler Air Force Base team in Louisiana's first integrated college football game.
 The team's last season was 1959 and the program was disbanded in 1960 along with all sports at the university.
 The team played at the XU Football Field located in Xavier Stadium.

-New varsity sports

-The Xavier baseball program was revived in 2019, with its first game in over 60 years played February 23, 2021.
-The softball program, announced at the same time, played its first game in February 2021 as well.
-Major League Baseball assisted in the revival of the programs, lending its Wesley Barrow Stadium as home field for both programs.